wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'have a legendary queen',
   ];
    gen_data['highelfproblem'] = [
-    'that they cant leave lest they die',
+    'that they cannot leave lest they die',
     'and are rumored to be nearly extinct',
     'which they use to probe the thoughts of all visitors', 'whose overuse of magic is behind most of the land’s problems',